voicebase/voicebase-docs/docs/how-to-guides/conversation-metrics.md

 - `call-change-in-sentiment`: A score that compares the sentence sentiment values for the first 3rd of the transcript to the last 3rd of the transcript.
 - `caller-intra-call-change-in-sentiment`: A score that compares the sentence sentiment values of the caller for the first 3rd of the transcript to the last 3rd of the transcript.
 - `caller-sentiment`: A score that compares all the sentence sentiment values of the caller for the transcript.

+## Prerequisites for Use

+Conversation Metrics are designed to be used for stereo conversations between a caller and an agent.
+There are some hard requirements to generate meaningful results, and some strongly recommended features of call processing.

+Requirements for use are:
+- Calls MUST be processed in stereo for agent and caller specific metrics (otherwise, these metrics always return 0)
+- The `agent` SHOULD have a speaker name that is one of: `agent`, `service`, `representative`, `operator`, `salesperson`, `callcenter`, `contactcenter`
+- The `caller` SHOULD have a speaker name that is one of: `caller`, `client`, `customer`, `prospect`
+- If the speaker names are not specified as above, the first speaker is assumed to be the agent, and the second speaker is assumed to be the caller
+- For the sentiment metrics, the language MUST be one of: `en-US`, `en-AU`, `en-UK`
+- Voice features SHOULD be enabled, and required for some talk style, tone, and volume metrics
+- Advanced punctuation SHOULD be enabled